Skip to content

 Your LLM writes the integration.

-Any REST API — agent-ready in minutes.
+Almost any REST API — agent-ready in minutes.

-Stop writing MCP servers.
-DADL describes any REST API as agent tools in pure YAML — and your LLM can generate it from an existing API spec in minutes.
+Once governance is in place, you also need a fast way to add tools.
+DADL describes almost any REST API as agent tools in pure YAML — your LLM can generate it from an existing OpenAPI spec, and ToolMesh exposes it through the same governance pipeline.

 import { Server } from "@modelcontextprotocol/sdk";